Clojure-Montreal/Presentations/README.md

 # Presentations
-A collective repository for Slides and code examples from previous presentations
+A collective repository for slides and code examples from previous presentations